iclasschima/news-app/README.md

 # News Application

-This is a news application built using React/Next and Redux Toolkit.
+This is a news application built using React and Redux Toolkit.
 It fetches and displays news articles from the News API provided by newsapi.org.

 ## Prerequisites